 Part 2 was an insert or bridge about a place in western India very familiar to Edward Simpson, with whom we have travelled, near here, on more watery roads.
 The tale of the horse-riding Jakhs is a classic story of appropriation, but also a lesson in the ambiguity of images and icons.
 Images of mines and their aftermaths in Kutch take us over the border to Tharparkar, where a brand-new Chinese funded mining project needed a new road.
 And from there to Sri Lanka, on the A9 to Jaffna both before and after the war, and from there to the new island-hopping roads of the Maldives.
 There is a small lesson there in the Addu island story, from a casual and low-key biker ‘gang’, about how to use a road for pleasure.

 During our engagements with professional anthropologists on the project, we found them curious about and actively engaged in what one may call neighbouring contexts: Luke Heslop in Sri Lanka via his PhD work, Edward Simpson through a book or two in Kutch adjoining western MP, and Mustafa Khan in the so-near-yet-so-far Kutch, from the other side so to speak.
 In a way their interests had migrated from nearby worlds.
 This led us to think about the migrating voice and idea, or the one that is operable in more than one field site.
-Which, in turn, became important for the film in the ways in which understandings are relayed across these sites, i.e. there is a passing of the ball, and a twining of the thread.
+Which, in turn, became important for the film in the ways in which understandings are relayed across these sites, i.e. there is a passing of the ball.

 Who gets to think and talk about the whole?
 Coming from a film practice that has resisted voice-of-God narrators as well as essay-style author-driven voiceovers, we were interested to see what the distribution of speech and ideas looked like in the film.
 The distribution that is now present in the film is made up of about 20 voices, many of whom appear exactly twice, or in two different contexts.
 These people are, or play, novelist-editors, student-experts, ethnographer-bikers, planner-activists, villager- historians, actor-subjects, and more.
 They perform a spreading around of ideas and knowledges of the roads, beyond the studiers and the studied.